informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 <a name="ERMrest.ReferenceColumn+compressedDataSource"></a>

 #### referenceColumn.compressedDataSource
-the source path from the main reference to this column
+the compressed source path from the main reference to this column

 **Kind**: instance property of [<code>ReferenceColumn</code>](#ERMrest.ReferenceColumn)
 **Type{object}**: